Lemoncode/lcFormValidation/README.md

           {formFieldName: 'password', vmFieldName: 'password'}
       ]);

-      // TODO: Implement Issue #17
-      // TODO: Implement Issue #6
       this._validationEngine.addValidationRuleToField('fullname',
                                             (vm, value) : Promise<FieldValidationResult> => {
                                                 // Required field
-                                                // in this case no async stuff
-                                                // we can directly resolve the promise let isFieldInformed : boolean = (value && value.length > 0);
+                                                let isFieldInformed : boolean = (value && value.length > 0);
                                                 // We could use string ID's if multilanguage is required let errorInfo : string = (isFieldInformed) ? "" : "Mandatory field";